Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 “I need to automate and streamline my software development workflow with integrated testing, planning, brainstorming, and code review capabilities in a single comprehensive framework.”

-superpowers earned Verified status with a trust score of 54/100 (Grade F-D).
-Adversarial testing produced 9 findings (7 high, 2 medium).
-Supply chain is clean — 2 components with no known vulnerabilities.
-Security scan flagged 18 findings.
+superpowers earned Verified status with a trust score of 62/100 (Grade F-D).
+Adversarial testing produced 8 findings (8 high).
+Supply chain is clean — 3 components with no known vulnerabilities.
+Security scan flagged 19 findings.
 Tier is Verified rather than Certified due to unmitigated findings above severity thresholds.

 Trust Score Breakdown